The Police Service of Northern Ireland will manage all stages of the recruitment process for Police Staff requirement, which includes:

 (i) Vetting process aimed at maintaining the public's confidence in PSNI.
 This process considers issues such as previous convictions, social media activity, financial health of candidates;

 (ii) Health assessment to consider if you are fit for the full range of duties associated with the job applied for and where reasonable adjustments to working practice and/or working environment may be needed;

 (iii) Pre-employment Substance Misuse Test.
 This is normally conducted on successful completion of vetting;

 (iv) Online learning package which has to be undertaken and successfully completed by the candidate.

 1. The PSNI External Police Staff Recruitment Team will help you by:

 ✓ Dealing with your application as quickly as possible and keeping you informed about progress and decisions;

 ✓ Giving you accurate information throughout the recruitment process;

-✓ Being polite and easy to liaise with - our staff are specially trained to meet your needs; they will treat you with respect and will do their best to understand your personal circumstances;
+✓ Being polite and easy to talk to - our staff will treat you with respect and will do their best to understand your personal circumstances;

 ✓ Being fair - how we treat you during the recruitment process will not be affected by your community background, gender, ethnic origin, sexual orientation, domestic status, age, political opinion, whether or not you have a disability, or whether or not you have dependants;